 An additional update for the Darwin's nature based on some of the responses I have seen on the threads of other traders:

 The Darwin will have drawdowns like all other strategies but my aim is to make sure that the drawdown doesn't go more than 20% away from the last peak of the return curve.
 Apart from closing losing trades early, I have perfected risk management strategies to ensure that deep losses that will lead to 20% loss at a stretch will only be seen in very rare occasions, if ever.
 Investors can confidently place stop losses with this in mind.
+For optimal results, your stop loss should be at least 10% of your invested capital.
+This is enough room to allow the Darwin breathe while avoiding bigger drawdowns if they happen.

 Any drawdowns happening is an opportunity to buy low as the recovery potential of the Darwin is ok.